requirejs/requirejs/docs/api.md

 ### <a name="modulenotes">Other Module Notes</a>

 Only one module should be defined per JavaScript file, given the nature of the module name-to-path lookup algorithm.

+If you need to work with a module you already loaded via a require(["module/name"], function(){}) call in the JavaScript console, then you can use  the require() form that just uses the string name of the module to fetch it:

+    require("module/name").callSomeFunction()

+Note this only works if "module/name" was previously loaded via the async version of require: require(["module/name"]).

 ### <a name="circular">Circular Dependencies</a>